Second Spanish Republic

 During the Spanish Civil War, there were three Republican governments.
 The first was led by left-wing republican José Giral (from July to September 1936); a revolution inspired mostly by libertarian socialist, anarchist and communist principles broke out in its territory.
 The second government was led by the PSOE's Francisco Largo Caballero.
 The UGT, along with the National Confederation of Workers (CNT), were the main forces behind the social revolution.
 The third government was led by socialist Juan Negrín, who led the Republic until the military coup of Segismundo Casado, which ended republican resistance and ultimately led to the victory of the Nationalists.
 The Republican government survived in exile and retained an embassy in Mexico City until 1976.
 After the restoration of democracy in Spain, the government-in-exile formally dissolved the following year.

+History

-1931–1933 The Reformist Biennium
+1931–1933, the Reformist Biennium

 On 28 January 1930, the military dictatorship of General Miguel Primo de Rivera (who had been in power since September 1923) was overthrown.
 This led various republican factions from a wide variety of backgrounds (including conservatives, socialists and Catalan nationalists) to join forces.
 The Pact of San Sebastián was the key to the transition from monarchy to republic.
 Republicans of all tendencies were committed to the Pact of San Sebastian in overthrowing the monarchy and establishing a republic.
 The restoration of the royal Bourbons was rejected by large sectors of the populace who vehemently opposed the King.
 The pact, signed by representatives of the main Republican forces, allowed a joint anti-monarchy political campaign.
 The 12 April 1931 municipal elections led to a landslide victory for republicans.
 Two days later, the Second Republic was proclaimed, and King Alfonso XIII went into exile.
 The king's departure led to a provisional government of the young republic under Niceto Alcalá-Zamora.
 Catholic churches and establishments in cities like Madrid and Sevilla were set ablaze on 11 May.